On this page

 Facilitator: Janice and Luke

-Weekly sessions are practical and informative, covering practices such as Tai-Chi, Breath Work, relaxation techniques, acupressure, and mindfulness.
+Weekly sessions are practical and informative, covering practices such as Tai-Chi, Breath Work, relaxation techniques, acupressure and mindfulness.
 No prior knowledge or experience is required.
 The practices aim to promote relaxation, whilst nourishing the mind, body and spirit.
 They can positively affect our emotional and physical wellbeing and increase our energy levels.

 Weather permitting, we may hold some sessions outdoors.

-Positive Psychology Toolkit (3 Sessions)
+Positive Psychology (2 Sessions)

 This short course explores a range of practical tools used in positive psychology to enhance subjective wellbeing.
 We will briefly present the theory and evidence of several practices and students will be supported to try out these techniques for themselves and reflect on them.
 There will also be an opportunity for the group to share ideas of other wellbeing strategies.